plippe/blog/_posts/2018-12-01-taming-cats-eval.md

 }
 ```

-This tail recursive `foo` can run for any `n` without throwing any errors.
+This tail-recursive `foo` can run for any `n` without throwing any errors.
 While it is safer, it doesn’t solve all recursion issues.
-The compiler is unable to optimise alternating calls between many recursive functions.
-Each call will create a stack frame, and eventually throw a stack overflow error.
+The compiler is unable to optimize alternating calls between many recursive functions.
+Each call will create a stack frame and eventually throw a stack overflow error.

 ```scala
 def foo(n: Int, acc: Int): Int = n match {